Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 Such equation is a consistency equation for the conditional probabilities of a Markov process and the starting point for deriving the equations of motion for Markov processes.
 Aside from providing a consistency check, the real importance of the C-K equation is that it enables us to build up the conditional probability densities over the ``long'' time interval $[t_{1},t_{3}]$ from those over the ``short'' intervals $[t_{1},t_{2}]$ and $[t_{2},t_{3}]$.

-The C-K Equation is a rather complex nonlinear functional equation relating all conditional probabilities $P(\mathbf{x}_{i}, t_{i} \mid \mathbf{x}_{j}, t_{j})$ to each other.
+The C-K equation is a rather complex nonlinear functional equation relating all conditional probabilities $P(\mathbf{x}_{i}, t_{i} \mid \mathbf{x}_{j}, t_{j})$ to each other.
 Its solution would give us a complete description of any Markov process, but unfortunately, no general solution to this equation is known: in other terms, it expresses the Markov character of the process, but containing no information about any particular Markov process.

 The idea of forgetting the past so to use the present state for determining the next one might seem an oversimplified assumption when dealing, for instance, with eye movements performed by an observer engaged in some overt attention task.
-However, this conclusion may not be so obvious as discussed by Horowitz and Wolfe \cite{horowitz1998visual}.
+However, this conclusion may not in fact be an oversimplification.
+This was discussed by Horowitz and Wolfe \cite{horowitz1998visual}, and will be detailed in the following subsection.